How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 Scammers don’t like credit card payments because credit card companies can give the customer his/her money back if a dispute is filed.

-Watch out for a website that accepts Western Union and Moneygram.
+Watch out for a website that accepts Western Union and MoneyGram.
 Through those anonymous direct cash payment services, scammers can run away with your money scot-free.

 Limited edition, out-of-production Christian Louboutins for $205?
 Get outta here!
 No, seriously, get out of the website.

-You don’t even have to contact a website that uses a free Hotmail email account to know that it’s fake.
+You don’t even have to contact a website that uses a free Gmail email account to know that it’s fake.
 If they provide a phone number, call during business hours to check if anyone answers.

 If they provide a street address, look it up on Google Maps to see if a business at that location really exists.
+Be wary if a website only has a contact form and provides no contact information whatsoever.

 If a website asks you to fill out a form and the URL for that page only begins with “http,” don’t enter anything and exit that page immediately.